dalethomas81/HamMessenger/README.md

 ![Prototype](Media/Prototype-Table-Single.jpeg)

-## Operation
+## Operation ##
 Full instructions on how to operate HamMessenger will go here.
-For now, just a few notes :)
+For now, just a couple notes :)

--HamMessenger will beacon your location and comment according to the 'Beacon Frequency' settings in APRS Settings.
+HamMessenger will beacon your location and comment according to the 'Beacon Frequency' settings in APRS Settings.

--To send a direct message to a station, select 'Messages' on the home screen and press the right arrow on the keyboard.
+To send a direct message to a station, select 'Messages' on the home screen and press the right arrow on the keyboard.
 A message will be sent according to the settings in APRS Settings.

+The screen layout can be found [here](/Documentation/Operation%20Instructions/UI.md).

-## Serial commands
+## Serial commands ##
 Command | Description | Example
 --- | --- | :---
 __?__ | Displays serial command examples
 __CMD:Settings:Print:__ | Prints the current settings
 __CMD:Settings:Save:__ | Saves settings to EEPROM
-__CMD:Modem:__ | Writes commands directly to the modem.
+__CMD:Modem:<command>__ | Writes commands directly to the modem.
 See https://github.com/markqvist/MicroAPRS#serial-commands | CMD:Modem:cNOCALL
 &nbsp;
 __CMD:Settings:APRS:Beacon Frequency:<0 to 4,294,967,295>__ | Frequency at which position data will be transmitted in milliseconds | 60000
 __CMD:Settings:APRS:Raw Packet:<alphanumeric 99 char max>__ | !:ZZ5ABC-1 :Hi there!{01 | See https://aprs.fi/?c=raw&call= (login required)